Asymptotic local hypothesis testing between a pure bipartite state and the completely mixed state: Introduction

 \item The Chernoff bound under one-way LOCC POVMs is given as $\log d_A + \log d_B - \log R_s(\ket{\Psi})$, where $R_s(\ket{\Psi})$ is the Schmidt rank \cite{VP07,HHHH09}.
 The Chernoff bound under separable POVMs is given as $\log d_A + \log d_B - LR(\ket{\Psi})$, where $LR(\ket{\Psi})$ is the logarithmic robustness of entanglement \cite{Brandao05,Datta09}.

-\item An analytical formula of the Hoeffding bounds is derived under one-way LOCC POVMs without any restriction on a parameter, and under separable POVMs for a restricted region of a parameter.
-For other region of the parameter, analytical upper bounds and lower bounds of Hoeffding bounds under Separable POVMs are derived.
+\item An analytical formula of the Hoeffding bounds is derived under one-way LOCC POVMs without any restriction on a parameter and under separable POVMs for a restricted parameter region.
+For other parameter regions, analytical upper bounds and lower bounds of Hoeffding bounds under separable POVMs are derived.

-\item The Chernoff and the Hoeffding bounds under a class of three step (therefore, two-way) LOCC protocols are numerically calculated for low dimensional systems.
-As as result, we show that these bounds not only outperform the bounds for one-way LOCC POVMs, but almost approximate the bounds for separable POVMs in the region of parameter where analytical bounds for separable POVMs are derived. \end{enumerate} In the above results, the result $2$ is remarkable since it gives a new operational meaning for the logarithmic robustness of entanglement in term of this local asymptotic hypothesis testing problem; for another operational meaning of logarithmic robustness, see \cite{Brandao07}.
-The result $4$ is also remarkable since, as far as we know, this is first time to find a gap between optimal error exponents under one-way LOCC and under two-way LOCC in asymptotic local discrimination problems; that is, so far, all such gaps are find in optimal error probabilities in non-asymptotic local discrimination problems \cite{GV01,C07}, and it was not known whether such gaps survive in their asymptotic extensions.
+\item The Chernoff and the Hoeffding bounds under a class of three-step (therefore, two-way) LOCC protocols are numerically calculated for low-dimensional systems.
+As as result, we show that these bounds not only outperform the bounds for one-way LOCC POVMs but also almost approximate the bounds for separable POVMs in the parameter region where analytical bounds for separable POVMs are derived. \end{enumerate} Note that the base of all logarithms ($\log$) in this paper is $e$; that is, it is a natural logarithm.
+Among the above results, result $2$ is remarkable since it gives a new operational meaning for the logarithmic robustness of entanglement in terms of this local asymptotic hypothesis testing problem; for another operational meaning of logarithmic robustness, see \cite{Brandao07}.
+Result $4$ is also remarkable since, as far as we know, this is first time a gap between optimal error exponents has been found under one-way LOCC and two-way LOCC POVMs in asymptotic local discrimination problems; that is, so far, all such gaps have been bound find in optimal error probabilities in non-asymptotic local discrimination problems \cite{GV01,C07}, and it was not known whether such gaps survive in their asymptotic extensions.